sahib/brig/docs/_build/html/_sources/faq.rst.txt

 - A ship operates on streams (sorry 😛)
 - The name is short and somewhat similar to ``git``.
 - It gives you a few nautical metaphors and a logo for free.
+- Words like »bright«, »brigade« and many others start with it

 Truth be told, only half of the two name givers thought it's a good name, but I still kinda like it.